 Three Hierarchs Chapel

-St. Vladimir's seminarians participate in the daily, weekly, and annual cycles of services.
-Normally this means twice-daily services during weekdays in non-fasting seasons—Matins and Vespers—and thrice-daily services during weekdays in fasting seasons—Matins, Vespers, and Compline.
-The usual cycle of worship also includes the Saturday evening Vigil service, Sunday morning Divine Liturgy, and special festal and lenten celebrations.
+St. Vladimir's seminarians participate in twice-daily services during weekdays in non-fasting seasons—Matins and Vespers—and thrice-daily services during weekdays in fasting seasons—Matins, Vespers, and Compline.
+Our worship also includes Saturday evening Vigil and Sunday morning Divine Liturgy, as well as special festal and Lenten celebrations.
 Students are assigned to take an active part in daily reading, serving, and preaching, and to participate in the seminary choirs.